privacy-scaling-explorations/zk-eigentrust/eigentrust-cli/README.md

 - `local-scores`: Uses locally stored attestation to calculate the global scores and stores them in the `scores.csv` file within the `assets` folder.
 - `scores`: Retrieve attestations and calculates the global scores and stores them in the `scores.csv` file within the `assets` folder.
 - `show`: Displays the `config.json` file.
+- `th-proof`: Generates a threshold proof for the given ethereum address.
+- `th-proving-key`: Generates the threshold circuit proving keys.
+- `th-verify`: Verifies the generated threshold proof.
 - `update`: Updates the specified field in `config.json`.
 Takes the following options:

   - `--as-address`: Updates the address of the AttestationStation contract.